 They left Pole about 5 hours later, returning to McMurdo.
 They stayed there for 3 days before leaving for Punta Arenas on the afternoon of 23 January--a 19-1/2 hour flight.
 Their final destination was Norway.
 Below is a photo of the Cessna at McMurdo where they also had trouble with the soft snow.

-The top photo is from Bob Little, the Pole color slides are by Bob Hutt, and the McMurdo photo is from Billy-Ace Baker.
+The top and bottom photos are from Bob Little, and the Pole color slides are by Bob Hutt.